 - There will also be a few that have differences like one card with 2 greens and the other with a red and a blue.
 In this case, a green is higher than a red and a blue is higher than a green so it's hard to decide.
 In this case, you need to learn which is bigger out of the two cards

-This is a good way to assess how well children are able to reason with Prime Colours and how confident they are becoming recalling the numbers from the code.
+When you are just starting, you can use this activity to help children build up an instinct for which colours and combinations are bigger numbers.
+This is also a good way to assess how well children are able to reason with Prime Colours and how confident they are becoming recalling the numbers from the code.